xenanetworks/tdl-xoa-driver/docs/source/code_example/index.rst

 Installing XOA Driver
 ----------------------------

 This section details how to install ``xoa-driver``.
-Installation is necessary to execute scripts that use XOA Python API.
+Installation is necessary to execute scripts that use XOA Driver.

 Before installing ``xoa-driver``, please make sure your environment has installed `python>=3.10` and `pip`.